zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 Here’s a narrative version with the same voice and glossary, no numbered steps:

-I’m assuming you’ve already got your favorite Python IDE handy; I’ll use VS Code here because it plays nicely with WSL and lets me keep everything inside Windows while coding against Linux.
+I’m assuming you’ve already got your favourite Python IDE handy; I’ll use VS Code here because it plays nicely with WSL and lets me keep everything inside Windows while coding against Linux.
 First things first: make sure WSL itself is installed.
 If it isn’t, open an elevated terminal and run `wsl --install`, then reboot when Windows asks.
 Once WSL is available, pick the Linux distro that best mirrors your production environment so your tests behave the same way.
 You can see what’s officially supported at the moment by asking WSL to list them:

 ```ini
 wsl.exe --list --online